 The first 20 customers to comment on this Facebook post will be contacted by private message, and have this week’s item added to their account for free on their next delivery*.
-If you aren’t already a fan of SPUD Vancouver, please become one!
+If you aren’t already a fan of SPUD Vancouver

 *Please note: winners must have a SPUD account to receive the free item – if you do not have a SPUD account, please sign up.
 Accounts can only win once per three (3) month period.
 Winners have a responsibility to respond to the direct message acknowledging their winning status within 72 hours.
 Your free item will be included within your next free delivery day order, the following Sunday through Saturday.

 We had a short interview with Catherine Anderson, the owner of Hidden Garden Foods, and asked her about what gave her inspiration to create her cookies, veggies, and her favourite cookie flavour.